rucio/donkeybot/README.md

 ![license](https://img.shields.io/badge/License-Apache%202-blue.svg)
 ![language](https://img.shields.io/badge/python-3.x-green.svg)

+## :warning: **rucio/donkeybot is not maintained**

+This repository is not maintained and has been archived.

 Donkeybot is an end-to-end Question Answering system.
 It utilizes multiple data sources, an FAQ table and transfer-learning language models like BERT to answer Rucio support questions.

 ## Introduction